8 Tips for Creating Emails Physicians Will Open

 7. Watch your timing.

 An important consideration when establishing any email marketing initiative is deciding how often to reach out and when.
 It can be a delicate balance between seeming pesky versus being out of sight, out of mind.
-Most of our clients aims for one message a week depending on the provider’s specialty or market.
+Most of our clients aim for one message a week depending on the provider’s specialty or market.
 Typically, sometime around 10 AM or 4 PM midweek can yield the strongest engagement.
 If you have email marketing analytics, utilize these to begin testing days and times to understand when your open rate is the strongest.

 8. Leverage your time in the field.

 Just like any marketing and communication effort, email marketing is a process.
-Learn from your open rates, build on your processes and continue to enhance your communication efforts over time.
+Learn from your open rates, build on your processes, and continue to enhance your communication efforts over time.
 If you’re interested in chatting more about physician email marketing tips, I’d love to hear from you.
 Feel free to connect with me on Linkedin, or schedule a free, customized demo of our physician strategy suite with one of our solution specialists.